 (2) NDU wells permitted under the General Permit are not Exempt Wells.

-(3) Both Existing and New NDU Wells under the General Permit are required to develop and submit to the District Water Conservation and Drought Contingency Plan and demonstrate compliance with applicable, tiered curtailments in groundwater use for District-declared drought stages under Rule 5.2(B).
+(3) Both Existing and New NDU Wells under the General Permit are required to develop and submit to the District User Water Conservation Plan (UCP) and User Drought Contingency Plan (UDCP) no later than 60 days after the applicant submits the application to the General Manager for review, and the permitholder must demonstrate compliance with applicable, tiered curtailments in groundwater use for District-declared drought stages under Rule 5.2(B) and the permitholder’s UDCP.
+Until these plans are submitted and approved, the General Permit will be considered a conditional NDU Permit, and not subject to renewal without a new application fee and, if applicable, well construction fee.

 (4) Groundwater production under this General Permit is subject to limitations imposed on all Existing and New Wells as necessary to comply with an applicable Desired Future Condition (DFC) that has been adopted by the District, including limitations, if any, indicated by the Modeled Available Groundwater pertaining to that DFC and applied to all relevant Non-exempt Wells.